San Jose Dog Bites Lawyer

 Pain or Illness

-When a dog is hurt or feeling unwell, it might bite if startled or touched because it may associate that contact with its pain.
+When a dog is unwell or hurt, it may bite if startled or touched because it anticipates the contact will cause more discomfort.

 Frequently Asked Questions